How To Decide What Type Of Home To Buy With A Mortgage

 - You’re responsible for repairs on more than one unit, including units that you have less control over.

 Is Owning A Multi-Unit Or Duplex Home Right For You?

-If you’re interested in owning a property that can serve as a primary residence or an investment opportunity, multi-unit homes might be what you’re looking for, as the extra income earned from your renters can help offset your mortgage payments.
+If you’re interested in owning a property that can serve as a primary residence or an investment opportunity, multi-unit homes might be what you’re looking for, as the extra income earned from your renters can help offset or even cover your mortgage payments.

 Planned Unit Development (PUD)

 A PUD community can have single-family residences, townhomes or both.
 Properties within a PUD are close together to maximize the number of homes within a smaller space, which are similar in size and appearance.
 PUD communities have common areas usually owned by a homeowners association (HOA) that typically offer services and amenities paid for by collecting dues from homeowners.

 The HOA’s bylaws will outline their rules for owning a home in the PUD.
 Their board of directors or your real estate agent should be able to give these to you.

 The difference between a home in a PUD and a condo is that a PUD homeowner owns the land their home sits on as well as the home itself.
 Condo owners only own the home itself.
 These ownership rights are shown in the property title.
 If you’re unsure whether the home you’d like to buy is a PUD or a condo, reach out to your real estate agent or the HOA to find out.